Tomparte/UltraPasswordGen/README.md

 ## About the Author

-UltraPasswordGen is developed and maintained by [Tomparte](https://github.com/Tomparte) and thanks to ChatGPT (OpenAI <3).
+UltraPasswordGen is developed and maintained by [Tomparte](https://github.com/Tomparte) thanks to ChatGPT (OpenAI <3).
 If you have any questions or need assistance, feel free to contact me through GitHub.

 ---